 On mornings when it’s only a little chilly on the water, the jacket can be worn with some board shorts to keep riders warm and comfortable.
 As it warms up, riders can then shed off the jacket.
 A lot of riders prefer the last option because of how comfortable the jacket and board short combo is.

 Another popular choice is a simple rash guard underneath a PFD with a tour coat on top.
 The tour coat is comfortable and can be removed easily.
 A lot of riders find this duo keeps them warm on the water and doesn’t constrict them.

 Trying out different combos will help you figure out what works best for you.
 Having several items to mix and match usually works best.
-It’s good to have choices, because not every day on the water is going to be same.
+It’s good to have choices because not every day on the water is going to be the same.